asift91/Manual_Migration/option2.md

 		ex: az network lb create --resource-group migration_option2 --name migration_lb --sku Standard --public-ip-address migration_lb_ip --frontend-ip-name myFrontEnd --backend-pool-name myBackEndPool
 		```
     	- Configure DNS name for load balancer.
-			- Navigate to the load balancer created in Azure Portal.
+			- Navigate to the load balancer IP created in Azure Portal.
 			- In the left panel, look for configuration and click on it.
 			- Add the DNS name and click on save.